Sairyss/system-design-patterns/README.md

 #### Denormalization

-[Denormalization](https://en.wikipedia.org/wiki/Denormalization) is the process of trying to improve the read performance of a database by sacrificing some write performance.
+[Denormalization](https://en.wikipedia.org/wiki/Denormalization) is the process of trying to improve the read performance of a database by sacrificing some write performance by adding redundant copies of data.

 Read more: